lyroid/Docker-Nagios/README.md

 Note: The path for the custom plugins will be /opt/Custom-Nagios-Plugins, you will need to reference this directory in your configuration scripts.

 For best results your Nagios image should have access to both IPv4 & IPv6 networks

 #### Credentials

-The default credentials for the web interface is `nagiosadmin` / `nagios`
+The default credentials for the web interface is `nagiosadmin` / `nagios` 20171031/Rex/Default password has been changed.

 ### Extra Plugins